Prkr93/stankypomodoros/README.md

 ## Future Iterations

+### UserProfile
+- Add user profile and login
+- Add Friends who also have accounts
+- Rate films
+- favorite movies or save them to a future watch list

+### Add Friends
+- Link with friends who also have accounts
+- See their ratings, favorites and watch lists

+### FilmFindr
+- Swipe left or right to choose films that may or may not appeal to you at first glance
+- Improve suggested films based on swipe history

+### Matchmaker
+- Find and suggest films to watch with friends based on swipes, favorites and watch lists

+### randomizer
+- We call this one the relationship saver...
+Save time and avoid arguments about what to watch next.
+Let us choose for you.

 ## Contributors
 This app was a paired project by [Dillon Parker](https://github.com/Prkr93) and [Jerry Vohrer](https://github.com/Jerry-Vrrr) for Module 3 of the Front End Engineering Program at the Turing School of Software and Design.